zoltan-baba/devcenter-sandbox/_articles/en/builds/build-logs.md

     weight: 27

 ---
 Build logs allow users to analyze their builds and find out what went wrong - and what went right!
-On Bitrise, build logs are easily accessible: they can be viewed on the website in their entirety or they can be downloaded to view them on your own device.
+On Bitrise, build logs are easily accessible: they can be viewed on the website in their entirety or they can be downloaded to view them on your own devices.

 ### Finding a build log